Last Updated on February 22, 2026 by Maged kamel

 LRFD load parameters.

-In case of dead and live load in a structure, the formula is 1.2D+1.6L and add load acting on the roof, 0.50(Lr or snow or rain).
+For dead and live loads in a structure, the formula is 1.2D + 1.6L, plus the load acting on the roof: 0.50(Lr, snow, or rain).
 The biggest value is shown.
-The third formula is(1.2D+1.6(Lr or S, or R) +(0.5L or 0.80W).
+The third formula is (1.2D + 1.6 (Lr or S or R) + (0.5L or 0.80W).

 The loads considered are D& w&L&Lr and roof loads.
-The bigger value of 0.50L or 0.80 W is to be considered.
+The higher value of 0.50 L or 0.80 W should be considered.
 In the fourth formula, the wind direction is in the direction of the Dead load.
-The formula includes 1.2D+1.3W+0.5L+0.5(lr or S or R).
+The formula includes 1.2D + 1.3W + 0.5L + 0.5 (lr or S or R).

 The abbreviations for all the loads used in the different combinations are on the right-hand side.

 Torsional moments may also apply.
-For instance, if a given moment due to a dead load case is given plus a moment due to a live load is given, then 1.2D+1.6L means multiplying the dead moment value by 1.20 and the live load Moment by 1.60.
+For instance, if a given moment due to a dead load case is given, plus a moment due to a live load is given, then 1.2D+1.6L means multiplying the dead moment value by 1.20 and the live load Moment by 1.60.

-For the live load case, then multiply by 1.60.
+For the live load case, multiply by 1.60.
 Sometimes, factored dead is given, meaning the load is already multiplied by the load factor.

 Thus, the symbol D means dead load, load moment, load shear, and axial force.
-For moments, we estimate the ultimate moments as 1.2Md+1.6Ml.
-The previous load factors considered as 1.4D+1.7L can be found in earlier versions of books.
+For a moment, we estimate the ultimate moments as 1.2Md + 1.6Ml.
+The previous load factors, 1.4D + 1.7L, can be found in earlier versions of the books.

 LRFD Resistance Factors